 \begin{proof} Consider the usual action of $SL_{2}(\mathbb{Z})$ on $X =\mathbb{Z}^{2} = \left\{ : x,y\in \Z\right\}$.
 Let $\Gamma_{1} = \langle A\rangle, \Gamma_{2} = \langle B\rangle $, $X_{1} = \left\lbrace \in \mathbb{Z}^{2} : |x| > |y|\right\rbrace$ and $X_{2} = \left\lbrace \in \mathbb{Z}^{2} : |y| > |x|\right\rbrace$ be two disjoint non-empty subsets of $X$.\\

 Let $\gamma_{1}\in \Gamma_{1}$ and $\gamma_{2}\in \Gamma_{2}$.
 Then $\gamma_{1} = $ and $\gamma_{2} = $ for some $k_{1}, k_{2}\in \mathbb{Z}\backslash \lbrace 0\rbrace$.
-Clearly, $\gamma_{1}(X_{2}) = $ and $|x|< |y| \Rightarrow |x+k_{1}ay| > |y|$ since $|k_{1}a|\geqslant 2$ (the assumption $|a|\geqslant 2$ is essential).
+Clearly, $\gamma_{1}(X_{2}) = \left\lbrace : |y| > |x| \right\rbrace $ and $|x|< |y| \Rightarrow |x+k_{1}ay| > |y|$ since $|k_{1}a|\geqslant 2$ (the assumption $|a|\geqslant 2$ is essential).
 Hence, $\gamma_{1}(X_{2}) \subset X_{1}\,\,\forall \gamma_{1}\in \Gamma_{1} \backslash \lbrace 1 \rbrace $.
 Similarly, $\gamma_{2}(X_{1})\subset X_{2} \,\,\ \forall \gamma_{2}\in \Gamma_{2}\backslash \lbrace 1 \rbrace $ (with the use of assumption $|b|\geqslant 2$).
 The ping-pong lemma applies and we are done as $\Gamma_1\cong\Gamma_2\cong\Z$. \end{proof}

 Note that for $a=b=1$, the subgroup $\langle A,B\rangle$ is not free.
-For $|a|=|b|=2$, it is of finite index in $SL_{2}(\mathbb{Z})$, while for $|a|,|b|>2$ it is of infinite index in $SL_{2}(\mathbb{Z})$.
+For $|a|=|b|=2$, it is of finite index in $SL_{2}(\mathbb{Z})$, while for $|a| = |b|>2$, it is of infinite index in $SL_{2}(\mathbb{Z})$.

 The main result of this subsection is Proposition \ref{mainpropsec2}.
 This fact is originally due to Margulis for $a=b=2$~\cite{M82}, cf.~\cite[Appendix A]{DSV}.
-We give our, a bit more explicit, computation in view of its generalization to higher dimensions.
+We give our computation, which is a bit more explicit in view of its generalization to higher dimensions.